-- Staff has defined a process to ensure that BBII conveys new property needs (both for poles and for overhead wires) as soon as possible. - BBII must justify and JPB must approve all new parcels. - Design needs to progress to enable BBII to identify exact acquisition areas. - Staff is conducting pre-acquisition activities as appropriate. - JPB has approved eight new parcels to date.
+- Staff has defined a process to ensure that BBII conveys new property needs (for poles, overhead wires and signals facilities) as soon as possible. - BBII must justify and JPB must approve all new parcels. - Design needs to progress to enable BBII to identify exact acquisition areas. - Staff is conducting pre-acquisition activities as appropriate. - JPB has approved eight new parcels to date.

-- Staff continues to review potential new pole locations and is engaging in a systemwide review of potential ESZ needs Staff continues to meet with the internal signal team and BBII signal team to determine potential Real Estate interests. - Staff continues to negotiate with Universal Paragon Corporation (UPC) to allow the potential for early access onto their property, a vital site for catenary pole installation.
+- Staff continues to review potential new pole locations and is engaging in a systemwide review of potential ESZ and signal needs. - Staff continues to negotiate with Universal Paragon Corporation (UPC) to allow the potential for early access onto their property, a vital site for catenary pole installation.

-- Continued review of ESZ needs submitted by BBII compared to direction from contract. - Continue to meet with internal signal team and BBII signal team to determine potential Real Estate needs. - Make offers on the parcel for which appraisals have been completed, - Continue to work with project team to identify and analyze new potential parcels. - Continue to work with UPC to finalize early access.
+- Continue review of ESZ needs submitted by BBII compared to direction from contract. - Continue to meet with internal signal team and BBII signal team to determine potential Real Estate needs. - Make offers on the parcel for which appraisals have been completed, - Continue to work with project team to identify and analyze new potential parcels. - Continue to work with UPC to finalize early access.